 In Part 1 of our Ground Rules of IPO PR, we looked at some key rules for getting though the days leading up to your company’s IPO and beyond.
-Today, we’re looking a little closer at the CEO and what he or she needs to keep top of mind.
+In Part 2, we’re looking a little closer at the CEO and what they need to keep top of mind.
 CEOs are a breed unto themselves – they seemingly have the burden of the whole company riding on them, and many eyes watching every move they make and every word they say (thanks, Sting).
-As we have seen recently with RadiumOne’s former CEO, Gurbaksh Chahal and Los Angeles Clippers owner, Donald Sterling, egos, bad judgment and stupidity can get into the way, but in what we hope are most cases, company’s leaders lead and are committed to putting the company in a positive light.
+RadiumOne’s former CEO, Gurbaksh Chahal and Los Angeles Clippers owner, Donald Sterling, egos, showed bad judgment and stupidity can get into the way, but in what we hope are most cases, company’s leaders lead and are committed to putting the company in a positive light.

 Here are a few more rules to keep in mind (in no particular order):